DataIntellectTech/TorQ-Crypto/docs/functions.md

 ### Arbitrage Function
 Returns top of book with additional profit and arbitrage columns.
-Note that profit here is reflective of the exchanges with the greates difference between bid/ask.
+Note that profit here is reflective of the exchanges with the greatest difference between bid and ask.
 When sizes are also taken into account it may be possible to find a more profitable opportunity.

 |      Keys       | Mandatory  |    Types     |     Defaults      |     Example      |  Description      |